Analysis of Poem "Traveling Through The Dark" by William Stafford

 The last line however is the catalyst for what's to come.
 The large belly of the doe can mean only one thing.

 More Analysis of Traveling Through The Dark

-Then comes the revelation - the deer is pregnant - the calf is inside and probably still alive.
+Then comes the revelation - the deer is pregnant - the fawn is inside and probably still alive.
 The emphasis is on the possibility within the word still.

-- the calf is dead, and will be stillborn.
+- the fawn is dead, and will be stillborn.

-But the speaker is adamant that the calf will never see the light of day - stanza one confirms this fact - yet there is hesitation as the fate of that calf is held alone in the mind of the driver who cared enough to stop.
+But the speaker is adamant that the fawn will never see the light of day - stanza one confirms this fact - yet there is hesitation as the fate of that fawn is held alone in the mind of the driver who cared enough to stop.

 The car becomes a being, with red lights and exhaust, like a demonic breath, the driver turning red as he decides what to do.
 But he has already decided that the deer will end up in the canyon as is the local tradition.